Chaos Zero Nightmare: Khalipe Guide – Role, Build, and Team Fit

 • Keep Vulture Ejection in hand instead of paying 3 AP immediately.

-• Take the free Vulture Ejection value and keep building toward her larger payoff turns.
+• Take the free Vulture Ejection value and keep building toward her bigger payoff turns.

-The other part of her kit that keeps showing up in theorycraft is Silver Veil.
-Sources agree on the broad pattern: Khalipe gains stacks through relevant activations, and at 3 stacks she unleashes a large AoE attack that scales with Defense, then resets those stacks.
-That single interaction explains why Defense is never a “dead” investment on her.
-You are not only making her harder to remove; you are also feeding one of her damage payoffs.
+The other pillar of her kit is Silver Veil.
+It gains stacks through her activations, and at 3 stacks it unleashes a large AoE attack that scales with Defense, then resets the stacks.
+That is why Defense is never a dead investment on Khalipe — you are not just making her harder to kill, you are feeding one of her main damage payoffs.

 FinalBoss // Gear